dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/page.md

 [!code-cshtml[Main](razor-pages-start/sample/RazorPagesMovie/Pages/Movie/Index.cshtml?range=1-6&highlight=4-)]

 The preceeding highligted code is an example of Razor transitioning into C#.
-The `{` and `}` enclose a block of C# code.
+The `{` and `}` characters enclose a block of C# code.

 The `Controller` base class has a `ViewData` dictionary property that can be used to add data that you want to pass to a View.
 You add objects into the `ViewData` dictionary using a key/value pattern.
 In the preceeding sample, the "Title" property is added to the `ViewData` dictionary.
-The "Title" property is used in the *Pages\_Layout.cshtml* file.
-The following markup shows the first few lines of the *Pages\_Layout.cshtml* file.
+The "Title" property is used in the *Pages/_Layout.cshtml* file.
+The following markup shows the first few lines of the *Pages/_Layout.cshtml* file.

 [!code-cshtml[Main](razor-pages-start/sample/RazorPagesMovie/Pages/NU/_Layout1.cshtml?highlight=6-)]

+The line `@*Markup removed for brevity.*@` is a Razor comment.
+Unlike HTML comments (`<!-- -->`), Razor comments are not sent to the client.

-Test the links in the project (**Home**, **About**, **Contact**, **Create**, **Edit**, and **Delete**).
+Run the app and test the links in the project (**Home**, **About**, **Contact**, **Create**, **Edit**, and **Delete**).
 Each page sets the title, which you can see in the browser tab.
 When you bookmark a page, the title is used for the bookmark. *Pages/Index.cshtml* and *Pages/Movie/Index.cshtml* currently have the same title, but you can modify the title value.

 The `Layout` property is set globally in the *Pages/_ViewStart.cshtml* file: